RayHightower/RayHightower.com/_posts/2016-04-04-pine64-quick-start-guide-using-mac-os-x.markdown

 * Use a different Linux distro.
 Keep in mind that at least two distros have the same DMA bug, or...

-* Use this Linux distro, fully aware that you will encounter the same obstacles as me (described below).
+* Use the Arch Linux distro, fully aware that you will encounter the same obstacles as me (described below).

 ### Download an Image Files